gdsfactory/ubc/README.md

 ## Usage

-see the notebooks folder
+See the docs/notebooks folder

 ## Installation

-run `make install` in a terminal.
+Run `make install` in a terminal.
 For windows you can also install `install.bat`

 ## Acks